 Students may repeat a course no more than two times.
 All grades received must appear on the transcript, but only the last grade received is counted in the grade point average (GPA).
-Please see the appropriate Graduate Repeat Course Policy (p.
-5) or Undergraduate Repeat Course Policy (p.
-4) for more information.
+Please see the appropriate Graduate Repeat Course Policy (http://catalog.umd.umich.edu/academic-policies-graduate/exempting-waiving-repeating-courses/) or Undergraduate Repeat Course Policy (see below) for more information.